 Pricing is unusual, in that you can pay a yearly fee for 500GB or 2TB, but there's a tempting Lifetime option which costs $175 / $175 for 500GB or £350 / $350 for 2TB.
 It means that the service is effectively free after you've used it for about four years.

 Bottom Line: pCloud is a stable, fast storage service with plenty of features, making it an easy one to recommend.

 - Unlimited full-resolution photo storage included with Prime

 Amazon’s Drive has seen wholesale improvements in the last few years.
 Gone is the confusing setup that left users unsure of what it could actually store, and now it’s a standard cloud service with web, desktop and mobile apps that allow you to keep all your files securely online and synced between devices.

 The free tier grants 5GB of storage, which is the same as OneDrive, but the most notable feature is reserved for Amazon Prime members.
 If you’re already signed up to the service, which includes free next day delivery on many items, plus access to Amazon’s Music, Film and TV streaming content, then you’ll also receive unlimited storage for all your photos and 5GB for videos.

 It’s worth considering that the photos are at full resolution, which is different to the 16MB limit Google imposes on its unlimited storage, although to be fair many smartphone images are still way below that bar.

 Bottom Line: Just like OneDrive, Amazon Drive makes the most sense if you combine it with the other subscription services on offer.
-For £7.99 / $12.99 per month you get 5GB of storage, unlimited space for photos, plus all the additional benefits of Amazon Prime.
-Not bad at all.
+For £7.99 / $12.99 per month for Amazon Prime you get 5GB of storage, unlimited space for photos, plus Amazon Video, Music and Prime delivery.
+Now that is good value.

 - 15GB free storage with additional space offered for ‘Achievements’